Was John Calvin the most fanatical of the Protestant reformers?

 Calvin, who was suspected of having a hand in drafting the speech, was forced to flee Paris to avoid arrest.

-John Calvin's arrival in Geneva in 1536 marked a turning point in the city's history and the broader Reformation movement.
+John Calvin's arrival in Geneva in 1536 was a turning point in the city's history and the wider Reformation movement.

-Initially intending to stay for a single night while en route to Strasbourg, Calvin was persuaded by William Farel, a fiery reformer, to remain and assist in the reformation efforts in the city.
+He had initially intended to stay for a single night while en route to Strasbourg.
+However, Calvin was persuaded by William Farel, a fiery reformer, to remain and assist in the reformation efforts in the city.

-Farel, recognizing Calvin's intellectual prowess and potential for leadership, implored him to join the cause, warning that God would curse his studies if he refused.
+Farel, who recognised Calvin's intellectual prowess and potential for leadership, implored him to join the cause and warned that God would curse his studies if he refused.

-Geneva was undergoing a period of religious and political upheaval, having recently declared its independence from the Duke of Savoy and the Roman Catholic Church.
+Geneva had been undergoing a period of religious and political upheaval, having recently declared its independence from the Duke of Savoy and the Roman Catholic Church.

-Together with Farel, Calvin set about implementing a series of radical changes aimed at purifying the church and society.
+Together with Farel, Calvin set about putting in place a series of radical changes aimed at purifying the church and society.

-They introduced a new liturgy, abolished traditional Catholic practices, and established a form of church governance that emphasized the authority of the Scriptures and the role of the clergy.
+They introduced a new liturgy and abolished traditional Catholic customs, as well as establishing a form of church administration that emphasised the authority of the Scriptures and the role of the clergy.

 In 1538, Calvin and Farel faced opposition from the city council and were expelled from Geneva due to disputes over the implementation of their reforms, particularly the refusal to administer communion.

-Calvin retreated to Strasbourg, where he spent the next three years refining his ideas on church organization and theology.
+Calvin retreated to Strasbourg, where he spent the next three years refining his ideas on church organisation and theology.

-During this time, he also married Idelette de Bure, a widow with two children.
+During this time, he had also married Idelette de Bure, a widow with two children.

 Calvin's exile was short-lived.
-In 1541, the political landscape in Geneva shifted, and the city council invited him back to lead the reform efforts.
+In 1541, the political situation in Geneva had shifted, and the city council invited him back to lead the reform efforts.

 This time, Calvin returned with a clear vision and a mandate to establish a theocratic society based on his principles.